yandex-cloud/docs/en/tracker/glossary.md

 ## R {#rus-r}

 Resolution
-:   A resolution is an issue attribute that specifies why the issue was closed.
-For example, an issue can be closed because it was completed (the <q>Resolved</q> resolution) or because it's a duplicate of another issue (the <q>Duplicate</q> resolution).
+:  Issue attribute that specifies why the issue was closed.
+For example, an issue can be closed because it was completed (the <q>Resolved</q> resolution) or because it is a duplicate of another issue (the <q>Duplicate</q> resolution).

 ## L {#rus-s}

 Link
-:   An issue link means a link included in an issue that refers to another issue and shows the hierarchy between the two.
-For example, if one issue is subordinate to another one.
-Or execution of one issue depends on the result of another issue.
-[More about links between issues.](user/links.md)
+:  Link included in an issue that refers to another issue and shows the hierarchy between the two, e.g., when an issue is a sub-issue of another one, or completing an issue depends on the result of another issue.
+You can read more about issue linking [here](user/links.md).

 Sprint {#sprint-definition}
-:   In [Agile methodologies](#agile), a sprint is an iterative project cycle that usually lasts from 1 to 4 weeks. {{ tracker-name }} lets you [use sprints](manager/create-agile-sprint.md) on <q>Scrum</q> boards.
+:   In [Agile methodologies](#agile), a sprint is an iterative project cycle that usually lasts from one to four weeks. {{ tracker-name }} allows you to [use sprints](manager/create-agile-sprint.md) on <q>Scrum</q> boards.

 Status
 :   A status is an issue attribute that reflects the current state of the issue completion process.
 For example: <q>Open</q>, <q>In progress</q>, <q>Testing</q>, and <q>Closed</q>.